udaykumar-dhokia/unite/README.md

 - **Resource Utilization Reports**: Analyze how resources are used across projects to identify potential optimizations.
 - **Exportable Reports**: Export reports to share with stakeholders, clients, or team members, providing transparency and accountability.

+## unite.ai Features

+The Project Management System integrates **Unite.ai**, an intelligent AI-powered assistant designed to optimize your development process.
+Key features include:

+### 1. **Code Translation**
+   - Convert code seamlessly between programming languages (e.g., Java to Python, Python to Dart).
+   - Ensure consistent functionality with AI-assisted verification during translation.

+### 2. **Code Summarization**
+   - Generate concise and clear summaries of large codebases.
+   - Improve code readability by explaining complex methods or classes in simple language.

+### 3. **Error Detection and Correction**
+   - Identify syntax errors, logical mistakes, or inefficiencies in real-time.
+   - Suggest precise fixes with reasoning to accelerate debugging.

+### 4. **Code Optimization**
+   - Analyze and refactor your code for performance and efficiency.
+   - Recommend improvements in algorithm choice, memory usage, or execution speed.

+These features, powered by Unite.ai, aim to simplify development, enhance collaboration, and reduce time spent on repetitive tasks, so you can focus on delivering quality software.

+---

 ## Built With

 - **Flutter**: The frontend is developed with Flutter, allowing for a responsive, cross-platform experience that works seamlessly on Android, iOS, and web.